ToolkitlyAI/awesome-ai-tools/README.md

 # Awesome AI Tools by Toolkitly

-Welcome to a curated collection of 650+ AI-powered tools for 3D modeling, video, icons, academic research, and more!
-Brought to you by [Toolkitly.com](https://toolkitly.com), this open-source list is community-driven and constantly growing.
+Welcome to a curated collection of 650+ AI-powered tools for  productivity, creativity, and innovation.Brought to you by [Toolkitly.com](https://toolkitly.com), this open-source list is community-driven and constantly growing.
 Contribute to make it better or visit [Toolkitly.com](https://toolkitly.com) for in-depth reviews and more resources!
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)